Facebook Pixel

 The police place this marker because it is presumed possible to find drugs on the vehicle in the nearest future.

-4. Cloned vehicles
+4. Cloned Vehicles

 What if a piece of video evidence suggests you were spotted shoplifting?
 The individual look exactly like you putting on one of your favorite outfits.
 How will you feel?